Keeping Swans on Your Homestead

 If you have the space and a pond available, why not learn how to care for swans?

-Often associated with legendary beauty and elegance, swans have been subjects of folk lore, written stories, dance and theatrical performances, throughout recorded history.
+by Doug Ottinger Often associated with legendary beauty and elegance, swans have been subjects of folk lore, written stories, dance, and theatrical performances throughout recorded history.
 Have you ever thought, “I would love to own a pair of those beautiful birds?”
 If you have a small farm with a pond, or space to build a pond, and live in a state that allows you to keep domestic, non-migratory swan species, keeping swans might just be a possibility.

 Both species were acquired by municipalities and wealthy citizens in the United States, from the mid-1800’s through the early 1900’s.
 Over time, numerous birds escaped from captivity, or were released into the wild and formed feral populations.
 Some of these populations, especially Mute swans, became problematic in many regions.
 Mutes are very aggressive, large birds that compete with native species for habitat.
 Consequently, many states were forced to put various restrictions, on ownership of Mute swans, in place.